EricFG82/electron-tweeter-searcher/README.md

 * Do a GIT clone or download this source code and extract all files to a local folder.
 * Open the command line, go to your directory previously created and run: ``` npm install ```

+## Twitter consumer key
+This application requires consumer keys to be able to use the Twitter REST API.
+This key is like your username.
+It is used to verify who you are to Twitter.

+The consumer keys are composed of two keys:
+* API Key
+* API Secret Key

+If you want to generate your own keys, you will need to be registered on the [Twitter Developer portal](https://developer.twitter.com/en/portal/projects-and-apps) and then create a Twitter application before.
+See more information [here](https://developer.twitter.com/en/docs/apps/overview)

+You must create an .env file on the root path of the project and specify following environment variables:
+* TWITTER_API_KEY=**YOUR_API_KEY**
+* TWITTER_API_SECRET_KEY=**YOUR_API_SECRET_KEY**

 ## Start the application in development mode
 ### Start the project as an Electron application:
 * On the command line, run: ``` npm start ```